CS-433/ML_Project2_Reproducibility_Challenge/README.md

 Note that COCO and VOC labels should be converted to YOLO format first.
 For VOC 2007 labels, the user can use `VOCtoYOLO.ipynb` for conversion, and for COCO 2017 labels, the user can use `COCOtoYOLO.py`.
-Then, VOC image and label files should be sent to folders named `voc/image` and `voc/label` under the root folder respectively, and COCO image and label files should be sent to new folders named `coco/image` and `coco/label` under the root folder respectively.
+Then, VOC image and label files should be sent to new folders named `voc/image` and `voc/label` under the root folder respectively, and COCO image and label files should be sent to new folders named `coco/image` and `coco/label` under the root folder respectively.